 Use l10n_update module (for Drupal 7 and earlier)

-There is an experimental module to automate translation downloads from ftp.drupal.org using metadata about the modules and themes you are running as well as the translations provided on localize.drupal.org.
+There is a module to automate translation downloads from ftp.drupal.org using metadata about the modules and themes you are running as well as the translations provided on localize.drupal.org.
 The localization update module can be used to fetch the above mentioned files automatically and update your local database copy of translations as needed later on.
 You are welcome to test and provide feedback for this module, so you'll not need to manually download files in the future.

 This feature is built into Drupal 8.